ABOUT YCL

 Technical Merit track projects from across the league are evaluated anonymously by industry professionals who score for code proficiency and skill.
 Projects with the highest scores move on from round to round.

-In addition, one coder from each school or organization is recognized by their coach for showing the most improvement throughout the season.
+In addition, one coder from each team is recognized by their coach for showing the most improvement throughout the season.

-• You aren’t in this alone, and we back that up with quick, responsive support and dedicated Youth Coding League team members who are invested in the success of your team and are here to help.
-Tooting our own horn is awkward, so here’s what one of our coaches from the Fall ’21 season shared with us: “One of the things I like best about the YCL is the support I receive from staff.”
+- You aren’t in this alone, and we back that up with quick, responsive support and dedicated Youth Coding League team members who are invested in the success of your team and are here to help.

-• The Youth Coding League is fully-packaged for schools and organizations—there’s not a single worksheet you’ll need to create.
-From start to finish, we set you up to enjoy the light bulbs going off over your students’ heads while we do the heavy lifting.
+- The Youth Coding League is fully-packaged—there’s not a single worksheet you’ll need to create.
+From start to finish, we set you up to enjoy the light bulbs going off over your coders’ heads while we do the heavy lifting.

-What We Need From Schools and Organizations to Make the Youth Coding League a Success for Your Students
+What We Need From Communities to Make the Youth Coding League a Success for Your Coders

-• An educator, staff member, or engaged volunteer excited about bringing coding skills to your students with time to commit to a team.
+- An educator, staff member, or engaged volunteer excited about bringing coding skills to your coders with time to commit to a team - about 2 hours a week for the duration of 13-week long Fall and Spring seasons.

 What Students and Parents are Saying About YCL